-School counselors provide parent lessons and information on high school requirement, promotion requirements, and skill development.
+School counselors provide parent lessons and information on high school requirements, promotion requirements, and skill development.

-This action is principally directed to support the needs of lowincome students.
-However, this action is provided on an LEAwide basis because all of the District's students can benefit from social emotional support, attendance support, and behavior supports from the counseling team.
+This action is principally directed to support the needs of low income students.
+However, this action is provided on an LEA-wide basis because all of the District's students can benefit from social emotional support, attendance support, and behavior supports from the counseling team.

-participation rates for Tier II groups provided by the school counselor, the trends in risk assessment data from year to year, and the total numbers of lessons and small group lessons provided by the counselors.
+The District will monitor the student participation rates for Tier II groups provided by the school counselor, the trends in risk assessment data from year to year, and the total numbers of lessons and small group lessons provided by the counselors.

 The District will monitor the student responses on the CA Healthy Kids Survey school connectedness and mental health indicators.
+(Goal 3)

-Dashboard that address attendance and suspension rates.
+The District will review the results on the CA Dashboard that address attendance (Goal 4) and suspension rates.
 (Goal 3)